Revisiting the Platonic Representation Hypothesis: An Aristotelian View: Impact statement

 \looseness=-1 where $\mat{X}^{(A)}_\ell \in \R^{n \times d_\ell}$ and $\mat{Y}^{(B)}_{\ell'} \in \R^{n \times d_{\ell'}}$ are the representations of models $A$ and $B$ at layers $\ell$ and $\ell'$ respectively, evaluated on $n$ samples, and $s(\cdot,\cdot)$ is a similarity metric.
 A common practice is then to summarize $\mat{S}$ by a \emph{selection-based} aggregation operator, such as taking the maximum.
 These summaries are attractive because they support statements such as ``there exists a layer in $A$ that matches some layer in $B$'' or ``each layer of $A$ best matches a layer in $B$''.
 However, selection introduces a statistical effect: even under the null hypothesis of no relationship between representations, selection-based summaries are systematically inflated.

 As analyzed in \Cref{sec:theory_evt}, this inflation grows with the number of layer pairs and makes na\"ive post-selection $p$-values anti-conservative.
 Our aggregation-aware calibration addresses this by calibrating the \emph{reported} statistic directly: the null distribution must match the \emph{entire} analysis pipeline.
 Let the aggregate score be $T(\mat{S})$ (\textit{e.g.}, a maximum), then the appropriate null is the distribution of $T(\mat{S})$ under a valid null transformation (\textit{e.g.}, permuting sample correspondences).
 We therefore define an aggregation-aware permutation null.
+When $T$ is the maximum over layer pairs, this recovers the classical ``maxT'' procedure of \citet{westfall1993resampling}.
+Our formulation generalizes it to arbitrary selection-based aggregates (\textit{e.g.}, top-$k$) and to any similarity metric.

 \paragraph{Consistency of permutations across layers.} For each draw $\pi_k\in\Pi_n$, we apply the \emph{same} sample permutation to all layers of model $B$ and define

 then compute $T^{(k)} := T(\mat{S}^{(k)})$.
 Let $T_{\mathrm{obs}} := T(\mat{S})$ denote the observed aggregate.
 Let $T_{(1)}\le\cdots\le T_{(K+1)}$ denote the order statistics of the combined set $\{T_{\mathrm{obs}},T^{(1)},\dots,T^{(K)}\}$ (with ties allowed).
 We define